 Students will have three chances to pass this exam.
-After the second failed exam, the student will receive a Notification of Unsatisfactory Student Progress and will be required to repeat the ATI modules and corresponding post-tests before their third attempt.
+After the second failed exam, the student must meet with their instructor and will be required to repeat the ATI modules and corresponding post-tests before their third attempt.
 If the student fails their third attempt, they will be dismissed from the nursing program with opportunity for readmission or re-entry per the Nursing Program policy.